 This office represents MT Ventures LLC, the sponsor of the mixed-use and mixed-income residential and PDR project at 2750 19th Street, The Fitzgerald (the "Project").
-The Project, proposed nearly four years ago in June 2014, is scheduled for its fourth Planning Commission hearing on June 7, 2018.
-Since the last meeting in January 2018, project sponsor team has been hard at work furthering the details of its community benefits package listed below:
+The Project, proposed nearly four years ago in June 2014, is scheduled for its seventh Planning Commission meeting on August 23, 2018 (some were continued without hearing).
+Since the last meeting with public testimony in January 2018, the Project Sponsor team has been hard at work furthering the details of its community benefits package listed below:

-- 1:1 PDR Replacement - o Retaining existing tenant JF Fitzgerald Furniture - Providing relocation assistance during construction - 20% onsite affordable housing - 47% reduction in parking - Extra car share space and extra bike parking - Retaining existing brick façade - Local hire (voluntary reporting committed) - Schools program (voluntary reporting committed) - Building mural by local Mission artist (voluntary reporting committed)
+- 1:1 PDR Replacement - Retaining existing tenant JF Fitzgerald Furniture - Providing relocation assistance during construction - 20% onsite affordable housing - 47% reduction in parking - Extra car share space and extra bike parking - Retaining existing brick façade - Local hire (voluntary reporting committed) - Schools program (voluntary reporting committed) - Building mural by local Mission artist (voluntary reporting committed)

-Since the last hearing, the Project sponsor and the owners of the Fitzgerald furniture and upholstery business reached an agreement for the Fitzgerald to return to the Property for at least 20 years.
+In May, the Project Sponsor and the owners of the Fitzgerald furniture and upholstery business reached an agreement for the Fitzgerald to return to the Property for at least 20 years.
 In addition, the Project Sponsor will provide relocation assistance to the Fitzgerald while the Project is under construction.
 The Project no longer proposes any ground floor retail (which was previously 7,500 sf).
 By moving bike parking to the basement, the Project Sponsor is able to provide more ground floor space to accommodate one to one PDR replacement.
 The entire ground floor commercial space of the revised project (10,000 square feet) will be PDR and occupied by the current furniture and upholstery business.

-President Rich Hillis San Francisco Planning Commission May 24, 2018 Page 2
+President Rich Hillis San Francisco Planning Commission August 15, 2018 Page 2